thediveo/thediveo.github.io/docs/art/buildkit.md

 RUN echo "..${HELLO}.."
 ```

-... the API call bombed with "alpine: failed to resolve source metadata for
+...the API call bombed with "alpine: failed to resolve source metadata for
-docker.io/library/alpine:latest: no active sessions" or similar.
-I quickly
+docker.io/library/alpine:latest: no active sessions" or similar (first golang,
-noticed that pre-pulling the images made the error go away, but this was just a
+then alpine).
+I quickly noticed that pre-pulling the images made the error go
-sloppy band-aid for a deeper problem.
+away, but this was just a sloppy band-aid for a deeper problem.

 Problems ... apropos probLLMs: this turned in the usual parrot shitfest with
 Kotpilot, Klaudia and ShitGPiT.
 Calling their verbal dysentery "mediocre" would